 Gamblers Fallacy (Also known as Monte Carlo fallacy)

-Cambridge dictionary defines a fallacy as ‘an idea that a lot of people think is true but is in fact false’ – One of the biggest mistakes both new and even experienced people make when gambling is giving intelligence to something that can’t possibly have intelligence.
+Cambridge dictionary defines a fallacy as ‘an idea that a lot of people think is true but is in fact false’ – One of the biggest mistakes both new and even experienced people make when using gambling sites is giving intelligence to something that can’t possibly have intelligence.

 To put this in a scenario, I say to you “I will give you £5 every time you correctly guess heads or tails when I flip a coin”, you say to yourself, “Tails never fails…..” and correctly predict 3 times in a row that tails will be flipped.

 Now at this stage you could be starting to think – “It can’t be tails forever, heads must be due!” – If you do think this then I’m afraid the gamblers fallacy curse has struck again.
 The simple and indisputable fact is that the odds or the chance of getting tails is 50/50.
 The coin doesn’t know what has gone on before, nor does the past make any difference, the odds on the next flip are always going to be 50/50.